 Put all the ingredients in a glass container before bed, give it a stir, cover and put into refrigerator.
 Ready in the morning for breakfast or to take to work for a snack.

-Cashew milk is the easiest nut milk to make because it does not require straining.
-It is very delicious and energizing – give it a try!!
+Cashew milk is the easiest nut milk to make because cashews are a very soft nut – so it does not typically require straining.
 Cashews are naturally high heart protective healthy monounsaturated fats, zinc, protein, copper, manganese, vitamin K, and magnesium (which over 70% of the population is deficient, key for bone health).
+It is also a beautiful white color when it is done – so it looks the closest to regular milk too.
+Add the sesame and chia and it is high in omega 3s and calcium too.
+Delicious and energizing – give it a try!!

 If you think you seeing more broken bones today than in the past, you are right.
 According to a Mayo Clinic study, forearm fractures have risen over 30% in boys, and over 50% in girls in the past 3 decades.